 Logotyp Jordbruksverket

-Registration of new plant varieties and plant breeder's rights
+Registration of new plant varieties and plant breeders' rights

 In order for seed of a particular variety to be certified and marketed, it must be included in a list of plant varieties.
 Requirements differ for different varieties of vegetables and agricultural plants, amateur varieties, conservation varieties and varieties of fruitplants.
 You can register varieties in our e-service.
-You can also apply for plant breeder's rights for new varieties.
+You can also apply for plant breeders' rights for new varieties.

 What is a list of plant varieties?

 A list of plant varieties is the official list of the varieties of vegetables, agricultural plants and fruitplants that may be marketed.
 The list of varieties also indicates under the name which the varieties may be marketed.
 There is a list of varieties for every EU Member State.
+The variety list is available as an e-service and in our Plant Variety Gazette.

 EU’s lists of plant varieties